vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que17.Write a function that takes an array of numbers and returns a new array with all the unique numbers.
+### Que 17.
+Write a function that takes an array of numbers and returns a new array with all the unique numbers.

 ```
 let arr = [1, 2, 3, 4, 5, 6, 6, 2, 5];